leblabac/bikesharing/README.md

 ![Top Locations](https://github.com/leblabac/bikesharing/blob/main/images/PopularStartLocations.png)

-er the current analysis, some bikes have much higher usage.
-More analysis is needed to determine whether there are predictable patterns to determine which bikes get the highest usage based on number of trips taken and total duration of usage.

 ## Summary
 It is clear that a bike-share program like NYC's Citi Bike program can be a huge success for a city with an active population.
 Des Moines is a great prospect for such a program.
 Two additional analysis/visualizations that might be included for future analysis include:
 - The ages of both male and female riders
-- The most common bike routes utilized
+- The most common bike routes (from beginning to end) utilized